smaTc/RemotePlayDetached/README.md

 ## Usage
 1. Start your donor game over Steam.
 2. Click `Import`.
 3. Fill the form.
 Path must include executable (and extension on Windows).
+You can select an executable via the `File Explorer` (since v0.4).
 4. Click `Run`.

 You can edit entries and also have arguments applied.